Grant Township, Grand Traverse County, Michigan

-Grant Township is a civil township in southwestern Grand Traverse County in the U.S. state of Michigan.
+Grant Township is a civil township of Grand Traverse County in the U.S. state of Michigan.
 As of the 2020 census, the township population was 1,212, a slight increase from 1,066 at the 2010 census.
-This makes it the second-least populous township in Grand Traverse County, behind Union Township.
-Grant Township is part of the Traverse City micropolitan area.
+Grant Township is part of the Traverse City metropolitan area.

 History

 Grant Township was organized from Township 25 north, of Range 12 west, of old Traverse Township in October 1866.
 The township is named after Ulysses S. Grant.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.1 sqmi, of which 35.5 sqmi is land and 0.6 sqmi (1.77%) is water.

 Grant Township forms the southwestern corner of Grand Traverse County, and has borders with Benzie, Manistee, and Wexford counties.

 The primary source of the Betsie River, at Green Lake, is within Grant Township.

 Grant Township contains no state trunkline highways.